PureWater100/DATA-690-WANG/ass_1/Course-Notes.md

   - in Jupyter notebook, can use the related %load magic function:
   - this imports a script into a code cell
 - to interrupt running code, press Ctrl-C
+- Code can be executed from the clipboard
+  - for Jupyter notebooks, you can copy and paste code into any cell and execute it
+- Terminal Keyboard Shortcuts
+  - IPython has many keyboard shortcuts for navigating the prompt and interacting with the shell's command history
+- Magic Commands
+  - IPython's special commands (aren't built into Python itself)
+- Matplotlib Integration
+  - IPython integrates well with data visualization and other user interface libraries like matplotlib
+### Python Language Basics
+-